 We opted not to indulge in the hostel breakfast, which was $8.00 per person.
 Instead, there are lots of places around to eat or find something to snack on.
 There is a Kamps Bäckerei a half block down the road towards the Hauptbahnhof.
 It serves coffee and assorted baked goods.
 If all else fails you can also make your way to the Hauptbahnhof which has all kinds of food options.

 Now for the cons.
 I think overall you just have to know what you are getting into.
 You are staying in a hostel, it is what it is.
 So knowing that I would say it was a positive experience.

-One con to is there is no parking.
+Another con is there is no parking.
 If you are coming to Köln by car this would not be an option for you.
-Although I suppose, if you were really up to it, you could park in a parking lot or at the Hauptbahnhof and walk to the A&O. Not sure how cost effective that would be?
+Although I suppose, if you were really up to it, you could park in a parking lot or at the Hauptbahnhof and walk to the A&O. Not sure how cost-effective that would be?